Marketing

 Imagine you're running a campaign for B2B visitor identification software.
 During keyword research, you identify high-intent keywords like best visitor identification software and visitor tracking software for B2B.

-To optimize for ad relevance, you should:
+To optimize ad relevance, you should:

 1. Create ad groups focused on specific themes (e.g., visitor identification software and visitor tracking for B2B) rather than grouping all keywords together.